dmcblue/faded/story/messages.md

 The candles, the figure of light all the journals speak of, what do they have to do with this place?
 Can I find this person?
 Can they help me?
 \
 What happened here so long ago?
-What happened to me that I am here?
+Why am I here?

 9 of Herbsur, 1098
 On the second day, I found a library with piles of notes everywhere.
 All on subjects of summoning great power; someone seemed desperate, dangerous or mad.
 Among them I finally found the word I've been searching for all these years, 'Kataban'.
 As the notes say, the powerful spirit who resides in the realm of the dead and loves games and wagers.
 Anyone who summons Kataban may ask for aid from the spirit's powers, which overshadow all magics in the living realms.
 If I find the source these notes come from, I have found all I shall ever need on this earth!